RampageousRJ/Strivision/README.md

 * Log in with your email and password as configured via [takeuforward.org](https://takeyouforward.org).
 * Use the **Need Help?** popup to access clear login instructions.
 * Click the ⭐ to star/unstar any question on the [takeuforward.org](https://takeyouforward.org) website from any sheet and add them to the list of probable starred questions.
-* Navigate through the dashboard to track progress, view Daily Problem Of The Day from multiple coding platforms like Leetcode, GeeksForGeeks and HackerEarth and one from your Striver starred questions.
+* Navigate through the dashboard to track progress, view Daily Problem Of The Day from multiple coding platforms like Leetcode, GeeksForGeeks and Coding Ninjas and one from your Striver starred questions.

 ---